 - Once you start adding options, the 51 can get expensive.

 She has a self tacking jib and all the lines are straight back to the helm as standard, which is situated on the bulkhead- visibility is excellent from here.
-Electric winches are a must for short handed sailing- raising the main and reefing are that much easier with a short crew.
+Electric winches are a must for short handed sailing- raising the main and reefing are that much easier with a short handed crew.

 There’s an option for a helm canopy to protect yourself and of course you have those Outremer bucket seats behind so that you can sail with a tiller for maximum feel of the boat.
-You can also opt for twin helms if you want, but most people free up some space with a single helm – particularly if they have gone for the tiller and bucket seat option.
+You can opt for twin helms if you want, but most people free up some space with a single helm – particularly if they have gone for the tiller and bucket seat option.

 The tillers make a good back-up system, a nice safety feature as well as giving you the boat feel.